hl7au/au-fhir-base/input/intro-notes/StructureDefinition-encryption-certificate-pem-x509-intro.md

-This extension allows an endpoint entry to define a suitable certficate for use in communications on the associated channel.
+This extension allows an endpoint entry to define a suitable certificate for use in communications on the associated channel.

 #### Usage Notes